maoqyhz/DroidCC/paper.md

 + SPOKE: Scalable Knowledge Collection and Attack Surface Analysis of Access Control Policy for Security Enhanced Android, AsiaCCS 2017
 + InstaGuard: Instantly Deployable Hot-patches for Vulnerable System Programs on Android, NDSS 2018 (tool: InstaGuard)
 + A Temporal Permission Analysis and Enforcement Framework for Android, ICSE 2018
++ DroidCap: OS Support for Capability-based Permissions in Android, NDSS 2019 (tool: DroidCap)
++ Automatic Generation of Non-intrusive Updates for Third-Party Libraries in Android Applications, RAID 2019

 ## Android Permission System
 + A Formal Model to Analyze the Permission Authorization and Enforcement in the Android Framework, IEEE International Conference on Social Computing/IEEE International Conferene on Privacy, Security, Risk and Turst 2010